opsone-ch/documentation/www/services/website.md

 ### Switch environment

-With this option, you just change the environment for a particular website, e.g. from STAGE to PROD.
-If the former environment is still required, you have to add a new website and copy all data back, therefore we recommend to use the second method by default.
+With this option, you just change the environment for a particular website, for example from STAGE to PROD.
+If the former environment is still required, you have to add a new website and copy all data back, we recommend to use the second method by default.

 * rename "env" value from "STAGE" to "PROD"
 * remove "htpasswd" value which is not required anymore